-Your baby takes up more and more space in your belly and may not be able to move as much due to space limitations (good thing there’s a change of habitation due in the not too distant future!).
-While their eyes are wide open, their retinas are still virtually inactive.
-PS your little one already has eyelashes!
-Baby’s vision will mature enough in a few weeks to notice changes in light through the lining of your stomach.
-And at birth, they will have imperfect vision but will still see well enough to distinguish your face and see objects placed 20-25 cm from their eyes.
+Your baby takes up more and more space in your belly and may not be able to move as much due to space limitations (good thing there’s a change of habitation due in the not-too-distant future!).
+Their little eyes can be wide open, and already have eyelashes!
+At birth, your baby won’t have perfect vision but will still see well enough to distinguish your face and see objects placed 20-25 cm from their eyes.

 Kicks and heartbeats let you know that your child is very much present.
-Unfortunately, their presence is known by them pressing on your lungs and possibly making your feet and hands swell.
-Perhaps your favourite shoes don’t fit right now.
-And you can hardly get the ring you wanted to wear over your fingertip.
+They are also, unfortunately, making their presence known by pressing on your lungs and possibly making your feet and hands swell.
+Perhaps your favourite shoes don’t fit right now or you can hardly get the ring you wanted to wear over your fingertip.
 Ahh, the joys of water retention.
-Because there are so many more fluids circulating in your body, it may collect in your hands and legs by the end of the day.
+Because there are so many more fluids circulating in your body, fluid may collect in your hands and legs by the end of the day.
 Especially true if you’ve been on your feet all day and not had much opportunity to put your feet up.
 Normally the swelling disappears again overnight.
-If the swelling remains or increases suddenly, inform your doctor so the possibility of pre-eclampsia can be ruled out.
+If the swelling remains or increases suddenly, inform your doctor as soon as you can.